buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 All of which can be accessed online at [SuttaCentral.net](https://suttacentral.net/mn/){:target="_blank"}.

-#### About the Texts
+#### Optional: About the Texts

-In addition to the suttas themselves, I highly recommend reading them alongside Bhante Analayo's comparitive study:
+Advanced students, interested in engaging with the history and Northern versions of the texts, may want to read Bhante Analayo's comparitive studies after each sutta:

 {% include content_box.html category="monographs" slug="mn-comparison_analayo" %}

+If you're anything like me, you'll be amazed at how little the recensions differ, despite the thousands of miles and many hundreds of years between them.
+This striking congruence gives us solid confidence that the Majjhima Nikaya was well preserved.

 ### Lectures